selimhallac/ziraat-bankasi/README.md

-# Ziraat Bankası Web Service Transactions
+# TC Ziraat Bank Web Service Transactions

 It is used to withdraw account transactions from Ziraat Bank web service.